Mountain of Faith: Reception

 As with other Touhou games, Mountain of Faith was lauded for its difficulty.
 However, Yukikuni Sasayama of 4Gamer.net noted that although the bullet patterns have become more difficult than past Touhou games, the durations of the patterns have become shorter, making it easier for players to outlast the patterns.
 Sasayama described the game as "spellcard-centric", with the game encouraging bombing throughout the stage until the player reaches the bosses, who can perform spell cards.
 Hence Mountain of Faith lets the players experience the rhythmic onslaught of spell cards, which may be the reason why Mountain of Faith did not inherit the Spell Practice mode from Imperishable Night, since it fragments the spell cards.

 The popularity of Touhou Project brought many fans from outside of Nagano Prefecture to the shrines of Suwa, the place from which Mountain of Faith drew its inspiration.
 Prayer plaques with manga drawings starting to appear in the Suwa Taisha since July 2008 as a result of these "pilgrimages", a term used by otaku to describe tourism to places connected to anime and video games.
 The Jinchōkan Moriya Historical Museum (神長官守矢史料館) in Chino, Nagano reported that the number of visitors in 2008 rivaled that of 2007, when tourists were likewise drawn to Suwa because of the Taiga drama Fūrin Kazan.
 Some locals hoped that these developments would lead to new ways to attract tourists, such as with Washimiya, Saitama (featured in Lucky Star).

-On Steam, 100% of user reviews were positive.
-On GameSpot, the game had an average user score of 8.8/10.